NicholasSeward/JitScript/README.md

 - **Multiple Blocks:** A program consists of one or more blocks (rectangular grids of characters).
 Blocks are separated by blank lines and padded to form perfect rectangles.
   - The **first block** is the main block, executed at startup.
   - **Subsequent blocks** are addressable by index (e.g., using `1` to call the second block, `2` for the third, etc.).
 When returning from a subblock, the cursor resumes from the call point in the parent block.
+(The direction may have changed.)
 - **Cursor Movement:** The cursor moves around within a block.
-Its initial position in the main block is at the lower left, facing right.
+Its initial position in the main block is specified below in **Cursor Initialization**.
-- **Deque & Registers:** There is an unbounded deque (supporting left/right operations), three registers (A, B, and C), and a temporary shift register.
+- **Deque & Registers:** There is an unbounded deque (supporting left/right operations), three registers (`A`, `B`, and `C`), and a 2 slot shift register for temporary storage.
 - **8-bit Arithmetic:** Every stored value is between `0x00` and `0xFF` (with wrap-around on overflow/underflow).
 - **Printing:** The print command outputs only characters with ASCII codes from `0x20` (space) to `0x7E` (`~`).